 A geographic location identifier could be; a partial or complete postal address, a telephone number, an area code, airport codes, landmark identifiers, and other values that could be tied to physical locations, such as longitude and latitude.

-Or, importantly, a geographic location identifier may also be based upon links between pages without geographci information which seem to be related to pages which do have location information upon them.
+Or, importantly, a geographic location identifier may also be based upon links between pages without geographic information which seem to be related to pages which do have location information upon them.

-Directories could also be used in associating location identifiers with pages, and pattern matching on a site may be used to associate documents, by examining text that matches standard formats for addresses and other information that tends to describe a location.
+Directories could also be used in assigning geographical locations with pages, and pattern matching on a site may be used to associate documents, by examining text that matches standard formats for addresses and other information that tends to describe a location.

 Standardization of Geographic Information